 BioDiesel Feedstocks – Castor Oil & Choice White Grease

-This week we continue our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
+In this post we continue our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
 This week’s two feedstocks are Castor Oil and Choice White Grease.
-This is the main page of feedstocks we have examined so far.
+For more information and more feedstocks this is the main page of the feedstocks we have examined so far.

 Castor oil comes from Ricinus communis, known commonly as the castor bean plant.
-The castor bean is not a real bean but is called this due to the shape of the seeds, which contain about 45-50% oil.
+While the castor bean is not a real bean, it is called this due to the shape of the seeds.
+These seeds consist of about 45-50% oil.
 Ricinus communis is a fast-growing shrub type plant that can reach the size of a small tree.
 This perennial flowering plant is native to the southeastern Mediterranean Basin, Eastern Africa, and India, but grows easily throughout tropical regions.
-It is not a cold hardy plant although in a suitable environment it can become invasive.
+It is not a cold hardy plant, although in a suitable environment it can become invasive.
 Castor bean plants are grown as ornamental plants throughout the world and are used extensively as a decorative plant in parks and public areas.
 The castor bean plan will grow rapidly in a single season, about 6-10’ tall.
 Ornamentally, it is most valued for its huge, palmately (having four or more lobes or leaflets radiating from a single point) 5-11 pointed lobes, toothed, glossy green leaves (each to 1-3’ across) and round, spikey, reddish-brown seed capsules.
 Small cup-shaped, greenish-yellow apetalous (lacking flower petals) spikes which are not particularly showy.
 Different cultivations of the plant result in dwarf and large plants, some with attractive reddish, bronze or purple leaves and bright and colorful flowers.

 Choice White Grease